Arts and Culture

-Arts and culture is an integral part of NYC DOT’s efforts to enhance the quality of life for all New Yorkers in the public realm.
+Arts and culture are an integral part of NYC DOT’s efforts to enhance the quality of life for all New Yorkers in the public realm.
 Public art, performances and cultural programming presented on NYC DOT property create attractive corridors, activate public space, increase access to arts, cultural and educational resources, establish meaningful partnerships with community stakeholders, and provide paid opportunities to the creative arts sector of NYC.

 Current Opportunities